Best Putter for Beginners 2025 (Our Top Picks After Testing)

 Value

-The last criteria here is value.
+The last criterion here is value.
 Many beginner and intermediate golfers are just getting into the game and need to upgrade their whole bag.

 While it’s tempting to spend $600 on a driver and $400 on a putter, is it really worth it?

-With greens fees increasing every year, spending your dollars wisely is important.
+With green fees increasing every year, spending your dollars wisely is important.

 If you’re playing for big money, maybe it’s worth it to splurge on a putter.
 But what if there’s a putter out there that fits your needs for a much lower price?

-Or you may be the type of player who changes putters constantly.
+Or you may be the type of player who constantly changes putters.
 You’ve got one in your bag and ten in your garage.

 The putter that couldn’t miss yesterday suddenly stops working, so you hop online and buy yourself a new weapon for the greens.

 Either way, you’re looking for a great bang for your buck!
-I’ve put in the time to make sure you’re getting your money’s worth.
+We’ve put in the time to make sure you’re getting your money’s worth with these best budget putters.

 Check our detailed guide: How to Choose a Putter